Git Core Concepts: Repository, Commit, Branch and Staging Area

 Working Directory

 The working directory is the actual folder on your computer where your project files live.
 It is where you open files, write code, make edits, and delete things.
 From your perspective, it looks and behaves like any ordinary folder on your system.
 From Git's perspective, it is the place where changes happen before they are formally recorded.
+This is your active workspace where all the creative work of writing code happens.

 Git does not automatically track every change you make in the working directory.
 It observes the directory and can tell you what has changed compared to the last recorded state, but it waits for you to explicitly tell it which changes to prepare for saving.
 This deliberate approach gives you control over your history rather than creating a record of every accidental edit or half-finished thought.
+You are free to experiment, make mistakes, and try things out without worrying that every keystroke will end up in your permanent history.

 Staging Area